Imanm02/CE203-DSD-Lab/README.md

 ## Instructions

-The "Instructions" folder contains any additional course materials used in the lectures or practices.
+The "Instructions" folder contains any additional course materials used in the practices.

 ## Maintainer